(I sold this car on October 7th, 1998; it is now in the Federal Way / Seattle, Washington area)

 mark smoking the tires, seems the people in the bleachers enjoy

-mostly, and even did a short 100 mile leg of the Hot Rod
+with it mostly, and even did a leg of the Hot Rod

 magazine's Powertour with it in eight second trim, the only